-6. Layer your landscaping
+6. Layer Your Landscaping

 To make the landscaping elegant, use a layered design.
 This means planting different categories in successive rows, creating the appearance of layers.
 For instance, you can layer shrubs, ground cover crops, vines, and small trees.

-7. Use lots of landscaping
+7. Use Hardscapes

 Hardscaping is the non-living element of landscaping.
 They include retaining walls, arbors, stone gardens, walkways, boulder walls, etc.

-Rainwater harvesting systems are easy to build.
+Rainwater collection systems are easy to build.
 They save you money, and you can use the water for other things beyond watering plants.
 An easy way to do this is with a rain-fed pond in the yard.

 You can reduce or eliminate fertilizers by not bagging your lawn clippings.
 Leave them on the grass to decompose or if they are too long, compost them.
 Also, add chipped wood and food waste to the compost.

-10. Efficient irrigation
+10. Efficient Irrigation

 In place of sprinklers, which waste over 30% of their water, use drip irrigation.
 Also, group plants with similar water need together.
 It ensures that water goes to the necessary places only.
 To reduce water loss through evaporation, water the plants after 9 pm and before 9 am.

 If you have any questions or would like to learn more about the landscaping options that are environmentally friendly, contact our residential landscaping team!
-Also feel free to give us a call any time (970-488-1707).
+Also, feel free to give us a call any time (970-488-1707).
 We are always happy to help!